 Member States were obliged to transpose Directive 2013/37/EU by 18 July 2015.

 Please see our detailed overview of legislation implementing the PSI Directive in each EU Member State and the countries of the European Economic Area.

-...and what about the Commission's own documents?
+What about the Commission's documents?

-Directives put obligations only on Member States.
+The Directive puts obligations only on Member States.
 Therefore the Commission has adopted a separate decision to allow re-use of its own documents - going beyond the rules of the PSI Directive.